fantasticsquirrel/tgbf-lamden/tgbf/plugins/start/res/start.md

 ✨ *Lamden Telegram Bot* ✨

 Welcome!
-I've generated a Lamden wallet for you so that you can receive and send TAU tokens via Telegram - perfect for tipping other users if you like what they are doing.
+I've generated a Lamden wallet for you so that you can receive and send TAU via Telegram - perfect for tipping other users if you like what they are doing.

-You can check your wallet address and receive TAU with /address.
-To show your balance use the /balance command and to send TAU to another address, use /send.
-To list all available commands execute /help.

-*Please hold only small amounts of TAU in this wallet since the private key is obviously known to the bot*

-Your TAU address is:
+Here is your address:
 `{{address}}`

+You can show your wallet address with the /address command and check your balance with the /balance command.
+To send TAU to another address use the /send command.
+The /help command will show you all available commands.

+*Please hold only small amounts of TAU in your wallet since the private key is obviously known to the bot*

 Cheers 🍻👋